krullgit/3D-Object-Detection-for-autonomous-navigation/README.md

 * For ROTATION you need to run this command 8 times to get data for 8 rotations.
 The ROTATIONS are: -3.14, -2.35, -1.57, -0.78, 2.35, 1.57, 0.78, 0.00 (also you need to change START_IDX and END_IDX for every run)

 * START_IDX and END_IDX: defines the naming of the annotations but also how many pointcloud you capture.
 For example: 0, 150 for rotation -3.14 and next time 150, 300 for rotation -2.35.

-* TRAIN_OR_TEST is set by you to "train" or "test" depending on if you need train or test data.

 In total you have to run the command 8 times (8 rotations) to get training data for every rotation.
 You can repeat this procedure several times for different scenes, e.g. 2 times as shown in the illustration above.
 You have to place the object you want to record inside the bounding box shown in rviz during the execution of this file.
 Therefore you have to load the config: configs/rviz/production_mode.rviz in RVIZ.